How To Choose a Designer

 Producing effective design work requires adequate training.
-This training can take place in a College or University Diploma or Bachelor of Design Program or through extended experience working with an established design firm.
+This training can take place through a college or university diploma, a Bachelor of Design program or through extended experience working with an established design firm.

 Industry experience is important for developing a strong understanding of the strategies and problem-solving tactics necessary to help clients achieve their goals.
 A good designer also augments his or her knowledge by staying current with tools and best practices.

 A designer’s portfolio gives you a sense of their aesthetic style, their capabilities, and whether they will be a good fit for your project’s specific requirements.
 Look for work that shows creativity, organization and attention to detail.